KaueSantos-Daiki/KaueSantos-Daiki/README.md

 - 📫 How to reach me: Why do you want to reach me?
 You know It's easier to me reach your feeling right?
 Then it will be easier for you to reach me...
 What about a Live Concert???
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I fell in love with idols when I watched the Start:DASH!! performance by μ's in Love Live!
 My eyes started to shiny, and I'm exactly here, being an idol!
 Fufu~!
 (I also like Hatsune Miku, Wasuta, BanG Dream, K-on, D4DJ, Revue Starlight, Idolm@ster, and these stuffs)
--"As long as you don't give up, miracles happen countless times
-    And you also are well aware that's the way that this story goes With a spirit that doesn't give up, you can make any dream come true We got so many words of encouragement from just you alone
+- "As long as you don't give up, miracles happen countless times And you also are well aware that's the way that this story goes With a spirit that doesn't give up, you can make any dream come true We got so many words of encouragement from just you alone